 On February 22, 2022, the Company entered into an exclusive, world-wide, royalty-bearing license from Johns Hopkins University (JHU) for the use of an improved formulation of Mebendazole for the treatment of any human cancer or neoplastic disease.
 This formulation shows potent activity in animal models of different types of cancer, and has been evaluated in a Phase I clinical trial in patients with high-grade glioma (NCT01729260).
-The trial, an open-label dose-escalation study, enrolled 24 patients and demonstrated long-term safety and acceptable toxicity of the drug with adjuvant temozolamide in this population.
+The trial, an open-label dose-escalation study, assessed the safety and efficacy of the improved formulation with adjuvant temozolomide in 24 patients with newly diagnosed gliomas.
+Investigators observed no dose-limiting toxicity in patients receiving all but the highest tested dose (200mg/kg/day).
+Four of the 15 patients receiving the maximum tested dose of 200mg/kg/day experienced dose-limiting toxicity, all of which were reversed by decreasing or eliminating the dose given.
+There were no serious adverse events attributed to mebendazole at any dose during the trial.
+41.7% of patients who received mebendazole were alive at two years after enrollment, and 25% were alive at four years (Gallia et al., 2021).

-The license covers six (6) issued patents and one (1) pending application.
-In consideration of the rights granted to the Company under the License Agreement JHU will receive a staggered Upfront License Fee of \$250,000.
+The license covers six (6) issued patents and one (1) pending application, with the term of the agreement beginning on February 22, 2022 and ending on the date of expiration of the last to expire patent.
+The license can be terminated by the licensee upon 90 days' written notice, or by the licensor in the event of any material breach of the license that is not cured within 30 days.
+In consideration of the rights granted to the Company under the License Agreement, JHU will receive a staggered Upfront License Fee of \$250,000, with the first \$50,000 payment due within 30 days of the effective date.
 The Company will also reimburse JHU for previously incurred and ongoing patent costs.
 Under the terms of the License Agreement, JHU will be entitled to three- and one-half percent (3.5%) royalty on net sales by the Company.
 In addition, the Company is required to pay JHU minimum annual royalty payments of \$5,000 for 2023, \$10,000 for 2024, \$20,000 for 2025, \$30,000 for 2026 and \$50,000 for 2027 and each year after until the first commercial sale after which the annual minimum royalty shall be \$250,000.
-The license agreement also contains milestone payments for clinical development steps through the approval of an NDA and commercialization
+The license agreement also contains milestone payments for clinical development steps through the approval of an NDA and commercialization.
+Aggregate payments made to date include the initial \$50,000 upfront fee and an additional \$79,232.53 to reimburse the licensor for past patent costs.
+Aggregate future milestone costs could reach \$1,500,000 if the drug successfully completes Phase II and III clinical trials and is approved for sale and marketing by the US FDA.
+Future milestones on sales revenue are \$100 m the first \$20M in sales revenue, \$2M in the first year cumulative sales revenue exceeds \$100M, \$10M in the first year cumulative sales revenue exceeds \$100M, \$10M in the first year cumulative sales revenue exceeds \$100M, \$10M in the first year cumulative sales revenue exceeds \$100M, \$10M in the first year cumulative sales revenue exceeds \$100M, \$10M in the first year cumulative sales revenue exceeds \$100M, \$10M in the